wasmCloud/wasmcloud-dev-site/content/app-dev/create-actor/scaffold.md

  Done!
 New project created /home/test/wasmcloud/rust/example
 ```

-This creates an empty actor with the only function being the initialisation of the actor.
+This creates an empty actor with the only function being the initialisation of the actor and a default, mandatory health checker.
 Let's take a look at the created `src/lib.rs` file:

 ```rust